a4g-11/NetGuru-Login2-TestNG/README.md

 * Download Project Files From GitHub Repository
 * Run Test As TestNG Suite

+Comment: I used to automate 2 scenarios (invalid credentials, valid credentials) IMPORTANT!!!
+RUN THIS TEST AUTOMATION ONLY AFTER SingUp1.
+Email should be the same as SingUp1 "tech150@mailpoof.com" As long as it Run Successfully 1st Time its possible to run it over again no need to change email.

 ## Setting Up Eclipse to RUN Test

 1. Install Eclipse